Energy & climate

 The Trump administration is systematically delaying wind energy development.
 Pentagon-tracked projects on pause exceed 150 installations.

-▦ RELATED THESISBrent Crude at $106.52; Strait Constraint Persists with OPEC Shutins
+▦ RELATED STORYLINEBrent Crude at $106.52; Strait Constraint Persists with OPEC Shutins

 Six OPEC members maintain 7.5 million barrels per day shutins since March.
 Peace deal optimism is providing temporary relief to risk premium.

-▦ RELATED THESISKorea and Japan Wildfires Fueled by Record Heat; Temperatures 7–10 Degrees Above Historical Average
+▦ RELATED STORYLINEKorea and Japan Wildfires Fueled by Record Heat; Temperatures 7–10 Degrees Above Historical Average

 Korean wildfire conditions saw temperatures 4.5–10 degrees Fahrenheit above the 1991–2020 baseline, while western Japan recorded 7–8.5-degree anomalies.
 Japan suppressed fires within 11 days.